Biological-and-Precision-Psychiatry/Using-the-Danish-Registers/pre-processing/DSTRegisterDefinitions.md

   self-reported data or is imputed by DST.
 Therefore, there are no missing values in this data.

-- Uddannelsesniveau for indvandrere (danskere før 1970) er selvrapporteret
+- Education for immigrants (and Danes before 1970) are in some cases self-reported

-- Missing værdier for indvandrere er imputeret (er markeret,i variabel )
+- Missing values for immigrants are in some cases imputed (er markeret,i variabel )

 <u>Possible solutions:</u>